Sample 1

 The Self-Driving Lesson

-I want you to wonder what it would be like if George Washington and Thomas Jefferson were sitting in the backseat of your car.
-Imagine them buckled up.
-Maybe you’re having small talk with them about the Constitution or catching them up on the past two hundred years of American history.
-Did you just say there was a civil war - ah, I was afraid of that, I had a gentleman’s wager on it - that part’s up to you.
+Can you join me in a thought experiment?
+I want you to wonder what it would be like if George Washington and Thomas Jefferson were sitting in the back seat of your car.
+Imagine them buckled up, powdered and periwigged.
+Maybe you’re having small talk with them about the Constitution, or perhaps you’re catching them up to speed on the past two hundred or so years of American history.

+The key moment to imagine is when you reach the onramp to the interstate.
+Then, you slam the accelerator.
+You’re going from 30 mph to 50 mph to 70 mph.
+I think the first thing you’d hear from Washington or Jefferson would be a gasp.
+By Jove - slow down!
 Sweat stains would yellow their wigs.
-The world would be coming at them faster than it had ever come to them on the back of a horse.
+They’d look left, right, left, right, groping around the seat frantically for something steady to grip onto.
+The world would be coming at them much faster than it had ever come to them before on the back of a horse.
 At least that’s how I think it would go.
-It fits with my experience: on the first day of my behind-the-wheel driving in high school, my instructor made me put the accelerator all the way to the floor until the speedometer inched up to 65 mph on a 35 mph road.
-I’m not exaggerating.
-He thought I was afraid of speed.
-I wasn’t: I just had no filters.
-I felt every pebble of the road under that tin can.
+It fits with my own experience of going faster than I could handle: I remember being sixteen, and during the first day of my behind-the-wheel driving, my instructor made me put the accelerator all the way to the floor until the speedometer inched up to 65 mph on a road with a speed limit of 35 mph, and it was a sensory overload: I felt every pebble of the road under that tin can.

+This shows us something we do all the time: apply a filter to the world.
+I used the Founding Fathers as test dummies because we can imagine how a mind unaccustomed to the twenty-first century would have to adapt.
+We know that it would occur automatically.
 They wouldn’t have to tell themselves, Hmm, I can filter out the trees and sky, and look at a fixed point ahead with the yellow and white lines in my peripheral vision.
 Their minds would do it automatically.
 Their minds would find the 5% of the field of vision that really matters when driving.

 You may have noticed that we apply filters everywhere.
 It’s the mode we’re in throughout our lives.
 Here’s one way to notice it.